Coterminal Master’s Degree

 2.)
 Contact the Director of Graduate Studies to set up a meeting as described above.

 The application is submitted online.
-Before submitting an application, prospective applicants must first complete the three items listed above.
+Before submitting an application, prospective applicants must first complete the two items listed above.

 - 2 Letters of Recommendation from Stanford faculty

 - Statement of Purpose which describes your reasons for applying to the Master’s program and your future educational and career goals

 - Current unofficial Stanford transcript

 - Before submitting an application, applicants must have successfully completed, with a grade of A- or better, at least 4 courses offered by the Stanford Math Department numbered 101 and above, and at least 1 course from an introductory Math graduate series at Stanford, such as Math 205ABC, 210ABC, or 215ABC